nikunjp1272/URLRedirectionChecker/README.md

 * 🔒 **Enhanced Safety with Docker:**
     * All URL checks run within an isolated container, protecting your host system.
     * **Automatic Shutdown for Malicious URLs:** If a URL is identified as malicious (based on the defined `MALICIOUS_DOMAINS`), the container will automatically terminate, preventing further execution and alerting the user.
-    * **Blocklist/Whitelist support (planned):** Integration with blocklist aggregators or local caches (dictionary-based) intended to flag malicious or trusted domains.

 ---

 ## Usage